wp-plugins/download-monitor/readme.txt

    4. Open your WordPress Admin panel and go to the Plugins page.
 Locate the "Wordpress Download Monitor" plugin and click on the "Activate" link.
    5. Once activated, go to the Downloads admin section.

+Note: If you encounter any problems when downloading files it is likely to be a file permissions issue.
+Change the file permissions of the download-monitor folder and contents to 755 (check with your host if your not sure how).

 == Frequently Asked Questions ==